 Susan Aaron, B.A., RP - Originator and Trainer

-Susan is the recipient of the 2006 Innovator’s award, presented by the American Society of Group Psychotherapy & Psychodrama (A.S.G.P.P.).
+Susan was the recipient of the 2006 Innovator’s award, presented by the American Society of Group Psychotherapy and Psychodrama (A.S.G.P.P.).
 This award acknowledges her innovative work in combining psychodrama and bodywork.

 What is Psychodramatic Bodywork®?

 This training combines two forms of psychotherapy: Psychodrama and Bodywork.

 Psychodrama uses dramatic action methods to free and integrate spontaneity blocked by earlier trauma.
 Bodywork uses Safe Touch to help individuals connect with the messages that are held in the body as pain, numbness and/or illness.
 Susan works with a skilled team of assistants who perform demonstrations that help illustrate the theory and the process of Psychodramatic Bodywork®.
 The atmosphere is relaxed and fun and fosters learning in an easy, natural manner.
 A spiritual component that deepens the effectiveness of the work is incorporated into the training.

 . . . a form of psychotherapy in which blocked spontaneity from earlier traumas is unblocked and reintegrated through dramatic action methods

 . . . a form of healing that involves touching numb, tense or painful areas in a safe manner.
 This process often directs us to unexpressed emotions that can be expressed, resulting in a freeing of body energy flow.

 . . .
 Susan Aaron's unique integration of these two dynamic techniques.

 Psychodramatic Bodywork® serves . . .

 . . . as a powerful complement to diverse therapeutic modalities.